wayneph/resume/README.md

-# Progressive Web Apps main code repo for a RESUME #
+# Progressive Web App main code repo for a RESUME #

 ## Steps to create a PWA (Progressive Web App) like this ##
 0. Download or checkOut this repo: